geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And strongly urged him to restore the Veil:
 By reason's force, or soft persuasive art,
 She tried to move his unrelenting heart.
-" Alas!" she said, " what hate thy bosom bears,
+Alas!she said, what hate thy bosom bears,
-" Thus to rejoice and triumph in my tears,
+Thus to rejoice and triumph in my tears,
-" Destroy each vision youthful hope has wove,
+Destroy each vision youthful hope has wove,
-" And wound thus deeply in the mask of love!
+And wound thus deeply in the mask of love!
-" Can this be love? — No; love is ever prone
+Can this be love? — No; love is ever prone
-" To prize its object's weal before its own;
+To prize its object's weal before its own;
-" Ah, yet relent! ere, worn by lengthen'd grief,
+Ah, yet relent! ere, worn by lengthen'd grief,
-" My frame decays, and death shall yield relief;
+My frame decays, and death shall yield relief;
-" And oh! if e'er thy bosom thrill'd with joy
+And oh! if e'er thy bosom thrill'd with joy
-" When tears of rapture fill'd the glistening eye,
+When tears of rapture fill'd the glistening eye,
-" And virtue long opprest, by thee restor'd,
+And virtue long opprest, by thee restor'd,
-" A thousand blessings on thy name implor'd,
+A thousand blessings on thy name implor'd,
-" Oh! let my voice, my woes, my tears prevail,
+Oh! let my voice, my woes, my tears prevail,
-" My sufferings pity, and restore the Veil!"
+My sufferings pity, and restore the Veil!"